codefresh-io/cap-docs.codefresh.io/_docs/pipelines/triggers/git-triggers.md

 ### Adding Webhook to Github

-1. When you receive the `Failed to add Trigger`.
+1. When you receive the `Failed to add Trigger`, log into GitHub.
-2. Log into GitHub
-   - Make this user can access the repository settings and create Webhooks
+   - Make sure this user can access the repository settings and create Webhooks
-3. Go to the repository mentioned in the "REPOSITORY" section from Unverified Trigger.
+1. Go to the repository mentioned in the "REPOSITORY" section from Unverified Trigger.
-4. Go to Settings > Webhooks and click the "Add webhook" button.
+1. Go to Settings > Webhooks and click the "Add webhook" button.
-5. Fill in the form
+1. Fill in the form
    - **Payload URL**: The URL from the Endpoint field from the Trigger
    - **Content type**: application/json
    - **Secret**: The token in the Secret field from the Trigger